 Working with many different companies — from Fortune 500 companies to small scale-ups — we figured out there are is a powerful way in which you can turn your customer journey into a gift that keeps on giving.
-When done right, customer journeys can be a powerful tool to navigate your business.
+When done right, customer journeys can be a powerful tool to navigate your marketing efforts.

 Most customer journeys are created in a linear fashion.
 They have a start and an end.
 You start mapping the journey step-by-step and log how a customer feels, thinks and acts during the different steps.
 As a result, a lot of journeys we see are assuming a person goes from start to end in one go and therefore solutions are designed in a similar linear fashion.